 New homes in Walsall

-With Chase just over 10 miles away and Sutton Park closer still, you’ll have great access to pleasant green spaces as well as other local cities and towns.
-From museums and art galleries, to parks, lakes and nature reserves, you can start exploring our latest developments near Walsall below.
+With Cannock Chase just over 10 miles away and Sutton Park closer still, you’ll have great access to pleasant green spaces as well as other local cities and towns.
+From museums and art galleries, to parks, lakes and nature reserves, you can start exploring our new homes in Walsall below.

 Live the Walsall life

 Brilliantly positioned and with a surrounding area packed with ways to spend your time, buying a new home in Walsall could be the ticket to an exciting new life.

 The town centre is full of interesting attractions such as the New Art Gallery, Walsall Museum and the historic Central Library.
 You don’t have to stray too far from the heart of town to find beautiful natural spots such as Walsall Arboretum and Hatherton Lake, as well as nature reserves like the Park Lime Pits and Barr Beacon.